roytang/blog/collections/threads/lineitems/perezwonderwoman/index.md

   url: https://twitter.com/roytang/statuses/1268095861042475009/
 tags:
 - comicbooks
-title: 'Gail Simone on George Perez and Wonder Woman'
+title: 'Gail Simone: On George Perez and Wonder Woman'
 ---

 Okay.
 This is going to take a bit of explanation and I will probably mess it up.
 Let me get all this out and hopefully it will make some sense.